Chevrolet Malibu Insurance Rates

 When you’re ready to secure affordable car insurance rates for a Chevy Malibu, just enter your five-digit ZIP code into our FREE quote comparison tool to get started.

-The average insurance prices for a Chevrolet Malibu are $1,024 every 12 months including full coverage.
-Comprehensive insurance costs an estimated $170, collision insurance costs $222, and liability coverage costs around $474.
-Liability-only coverage costs as low as $522 a year, and high-risk coverage costs $2,204 or more.
-Teenage drivers cost the most to insure at up to $4,114 a year.
+Estimated auto insurance rates for a Chevrolet Malibu are $1,024 annually with full coverage.
+Comprehensive insurance costs an estimated $170, collision insurance costs $222, and liability insurance is estimated at $474.
+Liability-only coverage costs approximately $522 a year, and high-risk coverage costs $2,204 or more.
+16-year-old drivers pay the most at up to $4,114 a year.

 Average premium for full coverage: $1,024

-Policy rates broken down by type of insurance:
+Premium estimates broken down by type of coverage:

-Full coverage includes $500 policy deductibles, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and for all Malibu models.
+Price estimates include $500 policy deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
+Rates include averaging for all U.S. states and for all Malibu models.

-For the average driver, Chevrolet Malibu insurance rates range from the cheapest price of $522 for liability-only coverage to the much higher price of $2,204 for high-risk insurance.
+For the average driver, insurance rates for a Chevrolet Malibu range from as cheap as $522 for minimum levels of liability insurance to the much higher price of $2,204 for a driver required to buy high-risk insurance.

-Where you live has a large influence on the price of auto insurance.
-More rural locations are shown to have more infrequent comprehensive and collision claims than densely populated cities.
+Living in a larger city has a significant impact on car insurance rates.
+More rural locations are statistically proven to have fewer collision claims than congested cities.
 The example below illustrates how location impacts insurance prices.

-The examples above highlight why everyone should compare prices for a targeted area and their own driving history, rather than using average rates.
+These rate differences demonstrate why everyone should get quotes for a targeted area and their own personal driving habits, rather than relying on rate averages.

 Use the form below to get customized rates for your location.